 Final Thoughts

-Worldbuilding isn't about creating the coolest setting.
+Worldbuilding for me isn't about creating the coolest setting.
 It's about building a place that feels inevitable—a place where readers think, "Yeah, this is exactly where we're headed."

 That's when you know you've built something that matters.